pychthonic/mammoth-flask-blog/README.md

 It uses Talisman and other precautions for security against XSS attacks and SQL injections.

+The code needs to be cleaned up and pep8-ified.
+I'm going to add a little bit more functionality to the nba stat search, clean the code up so it's easier to read, then put it up online.
+I'll post the link when that happens.

 Below is a screenshot of the front page of the app: